 “The Power of Conscience?
 Coexistence and Confessional Boundary Building in Early- Modern France” in Living with Religious Diversity in Early-Modern Europe, edited by C. Scott Dixon, Dagmar Freist, Mark Greengrass (Farnham, UK: Ashgate Press, 2009), 109-125.

 “Les frontières du sacré,” Chrétiens et sociétés: XVI-XXe siècles, 15 (2008):1-17

-Keith Luria teaches surveys of European history from the Renaissance through the French Revolution.
-The subjects he teaches in upper level classes include the history of the Protestant and Catholic Reformations, Early-Modern Gender history, and the history of France in the Old Regime,
+Keith Luria teaches surveys of European history from the Renaissance through the French Revolution and World History.
+The subjects he teaches in upper level classes include the history of the Protestant and Catholic Reformations, Early-Modern Gender history, and the history of early-modern France.

 - Ph.D. in History from University of California-Berkeley, 1982

 - M.A. in History from University of California-Berkeley, 1978

 - B.A. in History from Brandeis University, 1975

 - HI 232 - 001 – SyllabusThe World from 1200 to 175010:15 - 11:30 M W2211 Broughton Hall